franktylerva/rails-vault/README.md

 # rails-vault

-This README would normally document whatever steps are necessary to get the application up and running.
+This application demonstrates and approach to using Vault secrets to connect a Rails application to a Postgresql database.
+Perform the following steps to install the example on your Kubernetes cluster choice.

 Install Postgres:
 ```